 Community-Based Research in the Yukon River Basin

-I am Co-PI on a series of three Community-Based Research project with the Yukon River Inter-Tribal Watershed Council and five Yukon First Nation partners.
-These multidisciplinary projects document First Nation concerns about the impacts of climate change and contaminants on water and develop a Community-Based Water Quality Monitoring network.
-Details about these projects are listed below:
+Co-PI and Social Scientist on a series of three Community-Based Research projects (2012-2015) with the five Yukon First Nations and the Yukon River Inter-Tribal Watershed Council.
+These multidisciplinary projects document First Nation concerns about the impacts of climate change and contaminants on water and develop a Community-Based Water Quality Monitoring network:

-Research project titled “Climate Adaptation Strategies: An Intergenerational Effort to Combine Indigenous Knowledge and Western Science.”
-Awarded by Health Canada, Climate Change and Health Adaptation Program for Northern First Nations and Inuit Communities 2012-2013.
-Lead-PI and Co-PIs: Ryan Toohey, Shannon Donovan and Nicole Wilson.
+“Climate Adaptation Strategies: An Intergenerational Effort to Combine Indigenous Knowledge and Western Science.”
+Awarded by Health Canada, Climate Change and Health Adaptation Program for Northern First Nations and Inuit Communities 2013-2014.
+Lead-PI and Co-PIs: Ryan Toohey, Shannon Donovan and Nicole Wilson (Community Report).

 I conducted my MS thesis research on the socio-cultural effects of climate change on the subsistence livelihoods of the Koyukon Athabascan people of Ruby, Alaska.
 This research was conducted in partnership with the Ruby Tribal Council and the Yukon River Inter-Tribal Watershed Council.